Tycro-Games/tycro-games.github.io/_posts/2026-01-14-Learning-Multithreading-With-A-Logger.md

 If you need a production-ready solution, please use [spdlog][spdlog].

 The project is open source.
-You can access the repo by clicking [here][hammered_repo].
+You can access the repo by clicking [here][hammered_repo], keep in mind that this is the version of the project that I used when writing the article.

 ## Preliminaries